Crispin Duenas: 2012 Summer Olympics

 At the 2012 Summer Olympics, Duenas only competed in the men's individual event.
 In the ranking round, he shot 678 to seed him 8th in the competition.
 However, Duenas lost to Ahmed El-Nemr in the first knockout round.

 2016 Summer Olympics

 Duenas competed in the men's individual event at the 2016 Summer Olympics in Rio de Janeiro, shooting a 669 in the ranking round to seed him 18th overall.
 In the first round he defeated Marco Galiazzo of Italy, but lost in the second round to Zach Garrett of the United States.

+2020 Summer Olympics

+In his fourth Olympic appearance Duenas competed in the men’s individual event at the 2020 Summer Olympics in Tokyo, postponed to 2021 due to the global COVID-19 pandemic.
+He seeded 16th after the ranking round with a score of 665, and ended with a final ranking of 9th place after losing in the third round to Florian Unruh of Germany.
+This was Canada’s best showing in archery at the Olympics since 1976.